wise-ch/wastewater-influenza-dashboard/README.md

 ## Server

-The dashboard is currently hosted on an AWS server managed by Chaoran.
+The dashboard is currently hosted on an server at ETH Zurich.

 ## Domain

-The app is currently tied to a domain name owned by Chaoran: wise.covidhub.science.
+The app is currently running at https://wise.ethz.ch/influenza/.

 ## Attribution